10th (County of London) Battalion (Hackney), London Regiment: 1912-1918

 The new battalion was formed in 1912 to replace the London Regiment's disbanded 10th (County of London) Battalion (Paddington Rifles) and took over its battalion numeral.

 Now demolished, the new battalion's drill hall was sited on The Grove in Hackney.
-In September 1914 a 2/10th Battalion London Regiment was formed as part of 2/2nd London Brigade in 2/1st London Division, with the existing regiment renamed 1/10th Battalion.
-On its mobilisation in August 1914 1/0th Battalion moved to Bullswater Camp near Pirbright then the following month to Crowborough - 2/9th Battalion joined it at Crowborough that November.
+In September 1914, a 2/10th Battalion London Regiment was formed as part of 2/2nd London Brigade in 2/1st London Division, with the existing regiment renamed 1/10th Battalion.
+On its mobilisation, in August 1914, 1/0th Battalion moved to Bullswater Camp near Pirbright then the following month to Crowborough - 2/9th Battalion joined it at Crowborough that November.

 A German machine gun captured by men of the 2/10th Battalion, London Regiment (Hackney), shown in its position of fire, near Sailly Laurette, 8 August 1918.

 1/10th formed part of 3rd London Brigade, itself part of 1st London Division - that brigade was renamed 162nd Brigade in 54th (East Anglian) Division the following year.
 The battalion sailed from Plymouth for Gallipoli in late July 1915 with the rest of its brigade, stopping at Mudros en route and landing at Suvla Bay on 11 August 1915.
 It was evacuated from Gallipoli that December and stationed in Egypt for the rest of the war.
-A 3/10th Battalion was also formed in 1915.
+A 3/10th Battalion was formed in 1915.

 On 7 July 1916, 1/10th and 3/10th Battalions London Regiment were both transferred to the corps of the Rifle Brigade whilst retaining their London Regiment affiliation.
 1/10th kept its old name whilst 3/10th absorbed 3rd/25th Battalion London Regiment and was renamed 10th (Reserve) Battalion.
 2/10th and 3/10th Battalions were disbanded by or at the war's end.
 The 1/10th, 2/10th and 3/10th Battalions' First World War memorial is at the Church of St John-at-Hackney.